-Payables include accrued expenses, redemption monies owing by the Scheme and payables for securities purchased which are unpaid at the end of the reporting period.
+Payables include accrued expenses and redemption monies owing by the Scheme.

 The carrying amount of payables is a reasonable approximation of fair value due to their short term nature.

 (h) Investment income

 Interest income from financial assets at amortised cost is recognised using the effective interest method and includes interest from cash and cash equivalents.